html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

 <h3 id="fromtemplate">Creating elements from a template</h3>

-HTML Templates are another new API primitive that fits nicely into the world of custom elements.
+[HTML Templates](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/templates/index.html) are another new API primitive that fits nicely into the world of custom elements.

-For those unfamiliar, the [`<template>` element](/tutorials/webcomponents/template/) allows you to declare fragments DOM which are parsed, inert at page load, and instantiated later at runtime.
+For those unfamiliar, the [`<template>` element](/tutorials/webcomponents/template/) allows you to declare fragments of DOM which are parsed, inert at page load, and instantiated later at runtime.
 They're an ideal placeholder for declaring the structure of custom element.

 **Example:** registering an element created from a `<template>` and Shadow DOM: